The e-Conomy Southeast Asia 2024 Report with Sapna Chadha, Fock Wai Hoong & Florian Hoppe

 Bernard Leong: That's a great segway to the next conversation we're going to have because AI dominates the conversation everywhere.
 One key point we really talk about is the significant infrastructure investment of US$30B for AI-ready data centres in Southeast Asia in the first half of 2024.
 What are the primary motivations behind these large-scale investments and, who are the key players driving this infrastructure development?

 Sapna Chadha: Sure, I can start.
-When it comes to key players, we have the hyperscalers like Google, Microsoft, and Amazon, who play a crucial role in data centre investments, making data centre operators equally essential.
+When it comes to key players, we have hyperscalers like Google, Microsoft, and Amazon, who play a crucial role in data centre investments, making data centre operators equally essential.
 Telcos are also key participants.
 In fact, I would argue that almost every major player is part of this ecosystem.

 These investments cover a range of areas, including data centres, cloud regions, and subsea cables.
 At Google, we’re working on three major subsea cable projects across Asia to bring data closer to home.
 This localization supports data sovereignty for the region, enhances connection speed, and ultimately improves the customer and consumer experience.
 Building this infrastructure is essential for the digital economy to flourish.